 I believe there are three very important factors...Read on.

 A retreat is just that...A retreat.
 You are asking your leadership to break away from life, in general, and spend anywhere from 48-72 hours with complete focus on your organization.
 Therefore you must establish a venue that creates a comfortable, almost vacation-like, atmosphere.
 That means, if you have available resources, attempt to provide the following items:

 Separation - This means away from home...This doesn't necessarily mean hopping on a plane and flying to some exotic location.
-You can actually stay in town, just set everyone up at a lodge or hotel at least.
+You can stay in town, just set everyone up at a lodge or hotel at least.

 Good Food - You should treat your participants to good food during the retreat.
-I suggest having at least one evening where the whole group can meet up and let loose a little at a really nice restaurant.
+I suggest having at least one evening where the whole group can meet up and let loose a little at a really lovely restaurant.

 Attendance and Participation